Facundo-Romano/Facundo-Romano/README.md

 ###  I'm a Full Stack Developer from Argentina 💻

 #### Welcome to my github!
-Here you can see some projects I've worked on!
+Here you can see some projects I'm working on!

 ##  📖 My projects
 ### - [Global](https://github.com/Facundo-Romano/GlobalProject)